 “If you don’t encourage children to eat dogs, why encourage them to eat pigs?”

 - 6 Ways to Raise a Child Who Doesn’t Eat Animals: 2015 (International Website) “My son Noah and I live a vegan lifestyle.
 That’s different from following a vegan diet — although both are great!
 In fact, whatever you do that helps the environment, animals, humans or the earth is pretty awesome.
 For us, veganism extends past the plant-based food on our plate.
 He didn’t want to eat animals or contribute to their suffering.”

 - Love Based Activism: 2015 (International Website) “A pink snout touches my hand gently.
 I peek in the truck to see the pig’s face and she’s crying.
 “I love you and I am sorry,” I whisper through tears.
 “It’s going to be OK.”
-But we both know it’s not.
+But we both know it’s not.“